About the programme

 - Make your own research projects part of the programme, focusing on regional studies and tourism

-The programme consists of three module groups: A) Core modules
+The degree programme consists of three module areas:

-- Regional studies and tourism, including the ‘Vor Ort’ excursion
+(ii) Regional Research and Tourism with the 'Vor Ort' excursion

 The University of Passau has set up a German language teaching unit, German Courses Passau, which offers a selection of preparatory language programmes tailored to the needs of international students.
 These range from summer courses to a full academic year and cater to learners of all levels.